News & Articles

 General Purpose or High Cube?

 Then SCF introduced the High Cube container that came with an additional foot in height, so you could store more goods.
 The footprint of the container is unchanged, so whether you get a 20ft or 40ft high cube, the space you require on the ground will be no different.
 If you need extra storage, then the High Cube is for you.
 It stands 9'6 tall (or 2,896m).
+Want to learn more about container sizing?
+Read our complete list of shipping container dimensions and sizes.

 In most cases, yes you can.